KajizukaTaichi/RizeVM/README.md

 ## Example

-This is to reverse binary value.
+This is to bit flipping.
 ```
 {
     "tape": "11010010",